py5coding/py5book/integrations/numpy.md

 In the Python world, direct pixel manipulation is typically done with a 3 dimensional array.
-The 3 dimensions represent the vertical and horizontal positioning of the pixel and the pixels's color, split into several color channels.
+The 3 dimensions represent the vertical and horizontal positioning of the pixel and the pixel's color, split into several color channels.

 To provide analogous functionality, py5 offers the 3 dimensional array `np_pixels`.
 This is actualized in